 However, you will not easily encounter a grass snake in the center of Amsterdam, but rather in the suburbs that border the habitat of the grass snake.

-A confrontation with the smooth snake in the Netherlands won’t happen often, as it’s the rarest snake in our country.
+A confrontation with the smooth snake in the Netherlands won’t often happen, as it’s the rarest snake in our country.
 The smooth snake is also very shy and always tries to avoid detection.

 Despite the smooth snake being active during the day and hunting for lizards, rodents, and other snakes, the chance of seeing one is very slim.
 As soon as they hear danger, they’ll hide underneath stones, leaves, or between tree stumps.